flintlib/flint/doc/source/acb_theta.rst

 is reasonably reduced, one may also consider using "naive algorithms" directly, which consist in evaluating a partial sum of the theta series.
 The main functions to do so are `acb_theta_naive_00` and `acb_theta_naive_all`.
-We also provide functionality to evaluate Siegel modular forms in terms of theta functions when `g=2`.
+We also provide functionality to evaluate derivatives of theta functions, and to evaluate Siegel modular forms in terms of theta functions when `g=2`.

 As usual, the numerical functions in this module compute certified error
 bounds: for instance, if `\tau` is represented by an :type:`acb_mat_t` which is